milannal1m/milannal1m/README.md

 ## 👋 Hi, I'm Milan Tóth

 🚀 **Passionate about Software Development**

-🎓 Currently working on multiple tech projects.
+🎓 Currently working on multiple tech projects and studying Computer Science until October 2025.

 🌍 Always eager to learn, build, and contribute to the tech community.